masalinas/doc-minio-minikube/README.md

 # Install minio console

-Install the minio CLI to manage your tennat from shell
+Install the minio CLI to manage your tenant from shell

 ```sh
 $ brew install minio/stable/mc